 For our online communication, we are mainly using Slack and Zoom.
-Slack allows us to keep our communication clean and organised and to give instant feedback to our employees.
+Slack allows us to keep our communication clean and organized and to give instant feedback to our employees.
 We can’t imagine our professional lives without it.
-Zoom is an excellent solution for remote meetings, providing everything you need to feel like you’re sitting in a virtual table with your co-workers or clients, doing business and having up-to-date discussions.
+Zoom is an excellent solution for remote meetings, providing everything you need to feel like you’re sitting at a virtual table with your co-workers or clients, doing business, and having up-to-date discussions.
 Zoom also offers extra packages that include webinars and online meeting record storage, which we are finding very helpful, to share meeting recordings with absentees.

 The right people

 Even if your digital infrastructure is already on point, without the right people, with the right mindset, your company is bound for serious difficulties.
 In times of extreme uncertainty like today, you need people that you can rely on.
 More than ever, the success of your organization is going to depend on the discipline of your employees and their ability to work independently.

 At Rydoo, we aim to recruit people who don’t just do what they’re told, but who can think for themselves.
 We’re more easily seduced by entrepreneurial profiles, who are able to spot what is needed for the growth of the business themselves.
 We strongly believe that we can reap the benefits of this consistent hiring policy so that our people can help us bridge this gap of uncertainty.